Vocational school: Finland

 The vocational schools are usually owned by the municipalities, but in special cases, private or state vocational schools exist.
 The state grants aid to all vocational schools on the same basis, regardless of the owner.
 On the other hand, the vocational schools are not allowed to operate for profit.
 The Ministry of Education issues licences to provide vocational education.
 In the licence, the municipality or a private entity is given permission to train a yearly quota of students for specific trades.
 The licence also specifies the area where the school must be located and the languages used in the education.

 The vocational school students are selected by the schools on the basis of criteria set by the Ministry of Education.
 The basic qualification for the study is completed nine-year comprehensive school.
 Anyone may seek admission in any vocational school regardless of their domicile.
 In certain trades, bad health or invalidity may be acceptable grounds for refusing admission.
 The students do not pay tuition and they must be provided with health care and a free daily school lunch.
-However, the students must pay for the books, although the tools and practice material are provided to the students for free.
+Tools and practice material are provided to the students for free.
+Any necessary books are also free for all students born during or after 2005.

 In tertiary education, there are higher vocational schools (ammattikorkeakoulu which is translated to "polytechnic" or "university of applied sciences"), which give three- to four-year degrees in more involved fields, like engineering (see insinööri (amk)) and nursing.
-Having a vocational degree also qualifies person to apply to a university.
+Having a vocational degree also qualifies a person to apply to a university.

 In contrast to the vocational school, an academically orientated upper secondary school, or senior high school (lukio) teaches no vocational skills.
 It prepares students for entering the university or a higher vocational school.

+France

+Lycée professionnel

+In France, the lycée professionnel (LP, formerly known as a lycée d'enseignement professionnel (LEP)) grants a baccalauréat professionnel for students who do not plan to continue into higher education.
+Nearly 100 specialties are covered.

+University Technical Institutes or IUT

+In France, at post-secondary level, there are also university technical institutes (in French: "instituts universitaires de technologie") offering vocational bachelor's degrees.